 - Work through the relevant lesson or section of the website, making detailed notes (and complete each task within the video if using Oak National Academy).

-- Year 10-11 students: log-in to GCSE Pod and work through at least two pods.
+- Year 10-11 students: log-in to GCSE Pod and work through at least five pods.
+In addition, visit EduCake (click HERE) or MathsWatch (click HERE).

 Please refer to the Curriculum section of the website, or click here to access our full range of Knowledge Overviews.

 We recognise that some students may not have suitable online access from home.
-In the event that a student cannot access their work remotely, a work pack can be collected from reception at the request of the parent or carer of the student concerned.
-If a student is likely to be absent for a number of days for reasons related to COVID-19, a work pack can be sent home.
+In the event that a student cannot access their work remotely, please contact the College.

 What you can do to help

-At the same time, we don’t expect you to watch your child all day, but it would be really helpful if you can take an active role in your child’s learning by asking them about their day and what they’ve learned.
+At the same time, we don’t expect you to watch your child all day, but it would be really helpful if you could take an active role in your child’s learning by asking them about their day and what they’ve learnt.

 Our top tips: